-Personal information is information or an opinion about an identified individual, or an individual who is reasonably identifiable, whether true or not and whether recorded in material form or not.
+Personal Information is information or an opinion about an identified individual, or an individual who is reasonably identifiable, whether true or not and whether recorded in material form or not.

-What personal information do we collect?
+3 What Personal Information do we collect?

 (i) become a member or friend of SPELD NSW (make an Application);